 Pursuant to the facility lease agreements relating to the Series 2013A and Series 2013B Health Certificates (note 10), UMSA makes lease payments to the Trustee in an amount equal to 120% of the basic rent payable, 100% of the supplemental rent due, and 100% of additional rent due.
-The lease payments are recorded as capital leases receivable pursuant to GASB Statement No. 62 and equaled \$48,140,000 at June 30, 2020 (note 7).
+The lease payments are recorded as capital leases receivable pursuant to GASB Statement No. 62 and equaled \$45,740,000 at June 30, 2021 (note 7).
 The lease payments provided for in the agreements are absolute net returns to the Financing Corporation to yield the amount necessary to pay all amounts due under the agreements and all costs, expenses, and obligations that may be necessary in connection with the use, occupancy, or operation of the facilities.

-Pursuant to these agreements, the Financing Corporation pays to the University a management fee (increased annually by CPI), equal to \$189,595 for the year ended June 30, 2020, for services such as managing the health projects and collecting revenues.
+Pursuant to these agreements, the Financing Corporation pays to the University a management fee (increased annually by CPI) for services such as managing the health projects and collecting revenues.
+The University waived the management fees for fiscal year 2021.